jyap808/jaeger/README.md

 Jaeger can also read public and private keys in ASCII armored format via command line flags.

-    ./jaegerdb -init -j test.txt.jgrdb
+    jaegerdb -init -j test.txt.jgrdb

 ### Add some properties and values

-    ./jaegerdb -j test.txt.jgrdb -a DatabasePassword -v "This is the database password"
+    jaegerdb -j test.txt.jgrdb -a DatabasePassword -v "This is the database password"

-    ./jaegerdb -j test.txt.jgrdb -a Field2 -v "This is field 2"
+    jaegerdb -j test.txt.jgrdb -a Field2 -v "This is field 2"

 Take a look at the database file.
 Note that the values are encrypted: